TedGoas/Responsive-Email-XX/README.md

 * [Placeholder Images](http://placehold.it/) by Brent Spore.

 ## Download, Fork, Commit.
-If you think you can make this better, please Download, Fork, & Commit.
-I'd love to work on this with a few folks and get this as solid as can be.
+If you can make this better, please download, fork, and submit a pull request.
+I'd love to work on this with a few folks and get it as solid as can be.